 A small, dipper-shaped open cluster in Cygnus, M29 is good with a 3-inch, and a 10-inch or larger scope really doesn’t show much more.

-M30 requires a 6-inch even to look grainy, and a 10 is a must for much resolution.
+A 6-inch is required to make M30 even look grainy, and a 10-inch is a must for appreciable resolution.
 I can usually spot it with a 3 – 4-inch, however.

 I could often see the Andromeda Nebula (galaxy) naked eye even from my downtown backyard.
 Needs mucho field.
 The StarBlast was super fine for this monster.

-M32, M31’s brightest satellite galaxy, was visible in the 4-inch, but sometimes dubious in binoculars.
+M32, M31’s brightest satellite galaxy, is visible in the 4-inch, but sometimes dubious in binoculars.

-Dimmer than M31 and still quite large, I found the Triangulum Galaxy a pain with the StarBlast.
-The C8 reduced to f/6.3 and equipped with a 27mm Panoptic would always turn the galaxy up when it was riding high.
+Dimmer than M31 and still quite large.
+I've found the Triangulum Galaxy a pain with the StarBlast.
+The C8 reduced to f/6.3 and equipped with a 27mm Panoptic can always turn the galaxy up when it is riding high, however.